SmileiPIC/tutorials/advanced_wakefield.rst

 * The moving window in order to follow the laser propagation.
 * Variations on Silver-Muller transverse boundary conditions.
-* Particle binning diagnostic.
+* Particle Binning diagnostic.
 * Dynamic load balancing.

 The simulation used for this tutorial is relatively heavy so make sure to submit the job on 160 cores at least.

 Disclaimer: This tutorial is done in 2D which is not physically relevant.
 Proper simulation of this kind must be done in 3D or in cylindrical geometry with azimuthal mode decomposition (see the related tutorial).
-Even in 2D, this case is a bit heavy with respect to the other tutorial and can not be run on a labtop.
+Even in 2D, this case is a bit heavy with respect to the other tutorial and can not be run on a laptop.
 We suggest using around a hundred cores to run this tutorial in a reasonable time.

 ----